jrturton/jrturton.github.com/_posts/2016-11-25-fun-with-sets.markdown

 _This behaviour is reversed in Swift 3_.
 Members of the _first_ set are kept when performing a union operation.
 This means that most of the specific mappings are dropped when performing the union, because there is often a default mapping with the same name.

-A simple fix to reverse the order of the union, but it took an awful lot of head-scratching to find out what was happening and why.
+It was a simple fix to reverse the order of the union, and a slightly longer fix to use `update` to make the intention of the code completely clear, but it took an awful lot of head-scratching to find out what was happening and why.
 The Swift 3 documentation is specific about which members will be included in the event of a match, the earlier documentation is not.